DevExpress-Examples/how-to-sort-stacked-bars-by-total-values-using-qualitativescalecomparer-t585190/Readme.md

 ### Assign the Custom Comparer to the Chart's X-Axis

 Handle the [ChartControl.BoundDataChanged](https://docs.devexpress.com/WindowsForms/DevExpress.XtraCharts.ChartControl.BoundDataChanged) event.
-This event fired after the chart finishes binding to the data source and generates series points.
-In the event handler you can calculate totals and other aggregations based on the already-loaded chart data.
+This event fired after the chart is bound to the data source and generates series points.
+In the event handler you can calculate totals and other aggregations based on the loaded chart data.

+In the event handler, do the following:

-Create a new dictionary with totals based on the chart values.
-For this, call the created `GetTotalByArg` method for each argument from the series point.
-Pass the created dictionary as a parameter for the `ArgumentByTotalComparer`.
-Assign this comparer to the chart's qualitative axis ([AxisBase.QualitativeScaleComparer](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraCharts.AxisBase.QualitativeScaleComparer)).
+- Call the `GetTotalByArg` method for each argument from the series point to create a new dictionary with totals based on chart values.
+- Pass the created dictionary as a parameter for the `ArgumentByTotalComparer` constructor.
+- Assign the comparer to the chart's qualitative axis ([AxisBase.QualitativeScaleComparer](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraCharts.AxisBase.QualitativeScaleComparer)).

 As a result, the chart displays categories ordered by their total values.

 ![Chart - Sorted X-axis by totals](image/chart-sorted.png)